graysonriffe/NFRev1/docs/pages/4_assets.md

 @page assets Asset System
 @tableofcontents

-This page details NF's asset system and custom pack format.
+This page details NF's asset system and custom NFPack format.

 @section buildAssets How to Build Your Assets